tpetersonkth/tpetersonkth.github.io/_unpublishedPosts/HTB-Ready-Writeup.md

 tags: ["Hack The Box","OSCP"]
 ---
 {% assign imgDir="HTB-Ready-Writeup" %}
-<script>  </script>

 # Introduction
 The hack the box machine "Ready" is a medium machine which is included in [TJnull's OSCP Preparation List](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159).
-Exploiting this machine requires knowledge in the areas of CVE identification, password reuse attacks and Docker container break outs.
+Exploiting this machine requires knowledge in the areas of CVE identification, password reuse attacks and Docker container breakout techniques.
 While the initial foothold is quite straight forward, the privilege escalation is slightly more complex and interesting in the sense that it requires the attacker to learn how to escape Docker containers, which is a really useful skill during real-life engagements.

 <img style="Width:550px;" src="/assets/{{ imgDir }}/card.png" alt="HTBCard">

 By port scanning the target host, it is possible to discover an SSH service and a web application.
 The web application is running version 11.4.7 of [GitLab](https://about.gitlab.com/) which is vulnerable to [CVE-2018-19571](https://nvd.nist.gov/vuln/detail/CVE-2018-19571) and [CVE-2018-19585](https://nvd.nist.gov/vuln/detail/CVE-2018-19585) which in turn have a corresponding authenticated RCE exploit on [ExploitDB](https://www.exploit-db.com/exploits/49334).
 By creating a GitLab account and running the exploit, it is possible to obtain a shell in a Docker container on the target.
-The privilege escalation can then be performed by re-using a password in a ruby script.
+The `root` user of the container can then be compromised by reusing a password in a ruby script.
 Then, the real `root` user can be compromised by mounting the underlying operating system's file system inside the container, downloading the private key of the real `root` user and logging in over SSH using the key.

 # Exploitation
 We start by performing an nmap scan by executing `nmap -sS -sC -sV -p- 10.10.10.220`.
 The `-sS`, `-sC` and `-sV` flags instruct nmap to perform a SYN scan to identify open ports followed by a script and version scan on the ports which were identified as open.
 The `-p-` flag instructs nmap to scan all the ports on the target.
 From the scan results, shown below, we can see that SSH is running on port 22 and that there is a web application on port 5080.